HFCA's hands-on/minds-on curriculum engages learners from preschool through middle school.

 - Our authorization as an International Baccalaureate (IB) World School allows us to improve our curriculum and incorporate educational best practices from a range of international resources.
 We have access to world-class, research-based publications and teaching materials and the opportunity to participate in worldwide online forums with other IB practitioners.

 - Our philosophy of Inquiry-based learning helps students develop their own knowledge and solutions.
 Used in preschool through Grade 8, it is a hands-on/minds-on way to engage students in learning.

 - Learning goes beyond asking and answering questions.

 - Teachers are trained to act as guides and facilitate learning.

 - Core subject areas (reading, writing, math, science, and social studies) are mastered and applied to solve authentic problems or issues.

 - Technology is integrated throughout our curriculum.
 Students use technology to research, report, collaborate, and publish student products.
 Equally important, our teachers use technology to assign online course content, use adaptive software for students with a variety of learning styles, and assess student learning.

-- Our curriculum is aligned to the Archdiocese of Chicago standards, which meet or exceed the Common Core State Standards for Math and Reading, the Illinois State Standards for Social Studies, the Next Generation Science Standards, National Education for Technology Standards and the College and Career Readiness Standards.
+- Our curriculum is aligned with the Archdiocese of Chicago standards, which meet or exceed the Common Core State Standards for Math and Reading, the Illinois State Standards for Social Studies, the Next Generation Science Standards, the National Education for Technology Standards, and the College and Career Readiness Standards.